SamChami/Tongue-and-Cheek/homework/homework1/problems.md

 * I could add a text box at the top of the app that displays the theme of the word in order to better help the player guess the word.
 * I could remove the 'New Game' button and replace it with 'New word'.
 * At the time, I won't add any animations when the player loses or wins the game.
+* At the time, I won't add any background music as the player is playing the game.